Windows 10 Fixes

 Windows.
 Ask yourself, has she ever been useful? ..Even once?

-She takes cpu and memory resources all the time, and sends data back and forth to who knows who, even when disabled.
+She uses CPU and memory resources all the time, and sends data back and forth to who knows who, even when disabled.

 This little script will remove her completely from your system. *Note that you can't bring her back again after running this.